EmielEDW/EmielEDW/README.md

-- 👋 Hi, I’m @EmielEDW
+- 👋 Hello, I’m @EmielEDW
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, JavaScript, HTML & CSS
-- 📫 Reach me on emieldewaele@gmail.com
+- 📫 Reach me on discord: EmielEDW#3232

 <!---
 EmielEDW/EmielEDW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.